 Quality product content can make or break your eCommerce sales success.
-There are a number of ways to improve your product page performance without it taking 100’s of hours
+There are a number of ways to improve your product detail page performance without it taking 100’s of hours

 When it comes to optimizing online sales, the first things people usually think of are actions such as advertising and promotions and a friction-free checkout.
 While these are all significant drivers, we would suggest that even more gains can come from improving the content in your product data catalog.

 Your product catalog includes attributes like price, category, GTIN, description and title.
 These attributes combine to showcase the product, which the customer will use to evaluate a purchase.
 These attributes also impact how often and for what keywords your products will show up for in google search.
-A product page filled with strong content will lead traffic and conversions to skyrocket.
+A product detail page filled with strong content will lead traffic and conversions to skyrocket.
 Without strong product content, marketing efforts will underperform.

 85% of customers rate product information as the top feature they want from a website – Forrester

 Below, we will talk about why getting product data right is worth focusing energy on and how to do that without spending hours on manual work in the process.